The Best Embedding Model For RAG is The One That Best Fits Your Data

 Here is a summary of all three models with k = 3:

-We also described three models which you may want to evaluate, and there are many more models to consider.
+Aside from the three models we described (which you may want to evaluate), there are many more models to consider.
 The MTEB List is a good starting point.
 The key point to remember is that you always want to evaluate it with your own data.

 Ready to run your own custom evaluation?
 Sign up for Okareo if you haven’t already, and then follow the steps in this article or in the Compare Embedding Models documentation page.

 Even more fun would be to plug in your own RAG data and see which embedding model does better.
-Primary tools we'll be using for this are Okareo and ChromaDB.
+The primary tools we'll be using for this are Okareo and ChromaDB.

 While many LLM models can be used in a RAG system, the performance of the resulting system may differ drastically based on the specific combination of your RAG and the LLM you choose.
 The best LLM according to a benchmark like MTEB may not perform best for your data.

-The reason for this is, as we described in our recent post about LLM benchmarking (and why you likely need baselining instead), that benchmarks use extremely broad datasets for their scoring.
-If you take those benchmarks at face value and make a decision on the model to use based on them, that’s not a guarantee that you’ll get good performance out of your system.
+The reason for this, as we described in our recent post about LLM benchmarking (and why you likely need baselining instead), is that benchmarks use extremely broad datasets for their scoring.
+If you take those benchmarks at face value and make a decision on the model to use based on them, there’s no guarantee that you’ll get good performance out of your system.

 Trusting MTEB for model choices for RAG is like choosing new trousers based on reviews.
 Even if the reviews are stellar, the trousers may just not fit you at all.